-As a student loan borrower, you’re paired up with a loan servicer that acts as the middleman between you and your lender, ensuring you have tools and resources available for successful repayment.
+As a student loan borrower, you’re usually paired up with a loan servicer acting as the middleman between you and your lender, ensuring you have the tools and resources needed to successfully repay your loans.
+Nelnet is one of the main loan servicers that helps borrowers manage their federal student debt.

-Nelnet is one of the top four loan servicers for federal student loans and works with the U.S. Department of Education to help student loan borrowers manage their repayment.
+Nelnet is one of the top servicers for federal student loans, working with the U.S. Department of Education to help borrowers manage their repayment.
+Headquartered in Lincoln, Neb., Nelnet describes its mission as seeking to “create opportunities for people where they live, learn and work.”

 As a loan servicer, Nelnet can: